christaylorcodes/ConnectWiseManageAPI/Docs/Connect-CWM.md

 In this example we are connecting with a cookie, using user credentials.

 This method will not work on accounts with MFA enabled.
+All your accounts are MFA enabled, right?

 This method is going to be removed in future versions.
 Please move to a different authentication method.